-A. The court pays \$60 for guardianship reviews where the ward has less than \$5,000 in liquid assets.
+i.
+The court pays \$60 for guardianship reviews where the ward has less than \$5,000 in liquid assets.
 Where the ward has \$5,000 or more in liquid assets, their estate may be billed as follows:

 Ward's Assets Payment

 \$0-4999 \$60 paid by court

 \$5000-10000 Bill ward's estate \$200

->\$10000 Bill ward's estate standard hourly rate (bill to be
+>\$10000 Bill ward's estate standard hourly rate

-pre-approved by the court)
+(bill to pre-approved by the court)

-To be noted clearly in your report.

-Proposed bill to be attached to your report.

-- 1 Attorneys will receive approximately 10 cases at a time. - 2 Assignments for guardian reviews will be received approximately every 2-3 months. - 3 Reports are due 28 days after assignment.
-If additional time is needed, please email the Probate Register's Administrative Coordinator before the due date at or register@wcpc.us. - 4 When ordering files for these reviews, please use WCPC 31, Request to Review Files for Guardianship Reviews.
-A copy of this item is contained in the seminar handouts on the court's website (2023 Attorney Training Materials).

-Note #1: Documents can be viewed on the website: www.wcpc.us, under Case Access.

-Note #2: Attorneys may view images via the computers in the Attorney Lounge on the 12^{th} Floor if a member of the Wayne County Probate Bar Association or using the court's public access computers on the 13^{th} Floor.

-Note #3: You may use a legal assistant, office staff, or other individual to conduct these reviews.
-If you use a third party, please identify that person in your report.

-- B. The court generates an Order Appointing Attorney to Review/Investigate Guardianship (Form PC 635) and e-mails a copy to the lawyer. - C. Within 28 days, the attorney must: - 1.
-Review the probate file to obtain information on the ward.
-For the guardianship review file retrieval process, see the material on the Court's website under the 2023 Attorney Training materials. - 2.
+- To be noted clearly in report. - Proposed bill to be attached to your report - ii.
+Attorneys will receive approximately 10 cases at a time. - iii.
+Assignments for guardian reviews will be received approximately every 2-3 months. - iv.
+Reports are due 28 days after assignment.
+If additional time is needed, please email the Probate Register's Administrative Coordinator before the due date at or register@wcpc.us. - v.
+If you need to review images that are not available in the case file on the court's website through Case Access, complete and submit to the court a copy request form OR come to the court to physically review the electronic case file as more images are available onsite than via the website. - 1.
+Note #1: Documents can be viewed on the website: www.wcpc.us, under Case Access. - 2.
+Note #2: Attorneys who are members of the Wayne County Probate Bar Association may view images via the computers in the Attorney Lounge on the 12th Floor or alternatively, may use the court's public access computers on the 13th Floor. - 3.
+Note #3: You may use a legal assistant, office staff, or other individual to conduct guardianship reviews.
+If you use a third party, you must identify that person in your report. - vi.
+Within 28 days, the attorney must: - 1.
+Review the probate file to obtain information on the ward. - 2.
 The ward must be visited, either in person or remotely (e.g., via Zoom, FaceTime, etc.), by you as attorney, your legal assistant or other member of your office staff.
 If someone other than yourself conducts the review, identify that person in your report. - 3.
-File a report with the court.
-(Form PC 636 Report on Review of Guardianship of Legally Incapacitated Individual). - a.
-Indicate due date at the top of the report.

-b.
-Include names, addresses, and telephone numbers of the ward, guardian, and conservator, if any.

-c.
-Report must indicate the ward's financial status.

-d.
-For additional information on the requirements for completing guardianship reviews, see "Notice to Attorneys Participating in Guardianship Reviews" which is in the seminar handouts on the court's website (2023 Attorney Training Materials).

-Note: When you conduct your review, provide the fiduciary with a blank copy of Form PC 634 - Annual Report of Guardian on Condition of Legally Incapacitated Individual.
-(This form is available on the court's website, www.wcpc.us, under Forms\Feedback - SCAO Approved Forms - Guardianship.)
-Give this form to the guardian and explain that an annual report must still be submitted to the court even though you have conducted a guardianship review.
-Many petitioners mistakenly assume that the annual report is not required due to your visit.
+File a report with the court. - a.
+SCAO Form Used: Report on Review of Guardianship of Legally Incapacitated Individual (PC636) - b.
+Indicate due date at the top of the report. - c.
+Include names, addresses, and telephone numbers of the ward, guardian, and conservator, if any. - d.
+Report must indicate the ward's financial status. - e.
+For additional information on the requirements for completing guardianship reviews, see "Notice to Attorneys Participating in Guardianship Reviews" which is in the seminar handouts on the court's website (2024 Attorney Training Materials). - vii.
+Note: When you conduct your review, provide the fiduciary with a blank copy of the annual report form.
+Give this form to the guardian and explain that an annual report must still be submitted to the court even though you have conducted a guardianship review. - 1.
+Many petitioners mistakenly assume that the annual report is not required due to your visit. - 2.
+SCAO Form Used: Annual Report of the Guardian on the Condition of Legally Incapacitated Individual (PC634)